Robb Stark – Night’s Silver Wolf King

 The theme never changes with these wolf’s heads.
 Further examples add to this list:

 When Catelyn leaves the Eyrie after Tyrion’s trial, she travels to Moat Calin where Robb and the northern force have gathered.
-Initially, nobody notices her presence when she enters the Gatehouse Tower, no one except for Grey Wind.
+Initially, only Grey Wind notices her when she enters the Gatehouse Tower.
 The direwolf comes forward to greet her.
 She strokes his head:

 Catelyn stroked the wolf’s head, gently. aGoT, Catelyn VIII